fabio-spoto/auto-captioner/README.md

-# Auto Captioner – Transcribing videos with OpenAI Whisper
+# Auto Captioner – Transcribing videos with Whisper
-Automated Python CLI tool for transcribing videos with OpenAI Whisper, creating word-aligned SRT subtitles, and stylized embedding into the video via FFmpeg.
+Automated Python GUI application for transcribing videos with Whisper, generating word-aligned SRT subtitles, and stylishly embedding those subtitles into the video via FFmpeg.

 ## GUI